The Shocking Secrets Behind The Structures Of The Plasma Membrane And Cytoskeleton You Never Knew

 13. Final Word

 The plasma membrane is a dynamic, multi‑component system that orchestrates myriad cellular processes.
-Practically speaking, translating this complexity into a single, coherent illustration demands a blend of artistic intuition and rigorous technical execution.
+So translating this complexity into a single, coherent illustration demands a blend of artistic intuition and rigorous technical execution.
 By following the structured workflow—from conceptual sketching through vector construction, from accessibility checks to final file preparation—you create a figure that not only satisfies journal standards but also becomes a compelling visual narrative.

 Remember that the true value of a figure lies in its ability to illuminate.
 When a reader, whether a peer reviewer, a colleague, or a student, can pause, look at your diagram, and immediately grasp the mechanistic story, you have succeeded.
 The figure has done its job: it has not merely decorated the manuscript but has amplified the scientific message.